How to buy tickets, join guided tours, and avoid queues to see The Night Watch and Dutch Golden Age paintings and artworks without the crowds.

 The Rijksmuseum in Amsterdam is the top art museum in The Netherlands and deservedly very popular with visitors.
 Online tickets are available but to avoid the crowds, it is best to arrive early morning or late afternoon.
 Rembrandt’s The Night Watch is the most famous painting and together with other Golden Age masterpieces – including four by Vermeer – the most popular artworks to see in the Rijksmuseum.
 Other galleries are much quieter so plan any visit around the period that the Eregalerij (Gallery of Honour) could be unpleasantly busy.
 Booking a guided tour ensures speedy admission during busy periods.

 Don’t miss the Alle Rembrandts (All the Rembrandts) exhibition in the Rijksmuseum from 15 February to 10 June 2019.
 This exhibition will for the first time ever exhibit together the Rijksmuseum entire collection of Rembrandt works including all 22 paintings, 60 drawings and more than 300 of the best Rembrandt prints.
+Buy tickets online in advance as time-slot reservations are essential for the Rembrandt exhibition.

 The Rijksmuseum in Amsterdam, North Holland